Paradoxdruid/pychemistry/README.md

 python mol2scad.py -i <input molfile> -o <output scadfile>
 ```

-### dashmichaelis.py
+### dashmichaelis

-`dashmichaelis.py` is a Dash webapp for regression fitting of enzyme kinetics data to a Michaelis-Menten model.
+`dashmichaelis` is a Dash webapp for regression fitting of enzyme kinetics data to a Michaelis-Menten model.

 **Usage**